DarrenCoppinger/playwright-milestone-project/README.md

 ### Design Objectives:

 * Is the content appropriate for the audience:
-The audience for this website will be english speaking theatre goers and artists.
-The audience is likely a young technology savvy audience and will likely access the site on mobile devices.
-A mobile first approach was considered appropriate for this type of audience.
-Although the website will accommodate all visitors its primary audience will be technology literate.
+The audience for this website will be English speaking theatre goers and artists.
+The audience is likely a young technology-savvy audience and will probably access the site on mobile devices.
+A mobile-first approach was considered appropriate for this type of audience.
+Although the website will accommodate all visitors, its primary audience will be technology literate.

 * Is the content relevant?
-Yes the content on this site is specific to the playwright (images from productions, and other artistic collaborations, extracts from works).
-The website makes best use of these assets provided by the playwright.
+The content on this site is specific to the playwright (images from productions, and other artistic collaborations, extracts from works).
+The website makes the best use of these assets provided by the playwright.

 * Is the content grouped in an intuitive way?
 The content is grouped into easily understood sections (Home, About, Writing, Gallery).

-The site also aims to have a simple elegan aesthetic to it to reflect the playwright's sense of style.
+The site also aims to have a simple, elegant aesthetic to reflect the playwright's sense of style.

 * Is the technology for this content appropriate?

-A standard website has been chosen as the method to distribute this information as dedicated platform to supplement her social media presences.
-Links to her many social media accounts will be provide a central location and ease of access to her updates (plays that she may have seen, projects she is currently working on).
+A standard website has been chosen as the method to distribute this information as a dedicated platform to supplement her social media presence.
+Links to her many social media accounts will provide a central location and ease of access to her updates (plays that she may have seen or projects she is currently working on).

 ### Business Strategy

 * What is the product this website is selling?

-The product that we are trying to sell is the works of playwright Neasa O’Callaghan.
+The product that we are trying to sell is the works of playwright Neasa O'Callaghan.

-* What value are we trying to add to is?
+* What value are we trying to add to it?

 This website adds value to this product by providing a centralised location for potential fans to find the playwright on all social media platforms where she currently promotes her work and the work of her collaborators.
-The website also provides background information on the identity of the playwright and the factors that inform her work, it will also provide a platform to download extracts from her work.
+The website also provides background information on the playwright's identity and the factors that inform her work, it will also give a platform to download extracts from her work.

 * What has been done like this before?

 The playwright has a social media presence but no current website.
-Examples of the websites of other up and come playwrights include:
+Examples of the websites of other up and coming playwrights include:

     * www.Lisa-carroll.co.uk
     * www.vinaypatel.co.uk